-- What to wear: We want you to consider the WIWC a home away from home, a place where you can chill out, relax, and meet new people.
+We want you to consider the WIWC a home away from home, a place where you can chill out, relax, and meet new people.
 We want you to learn, learn, learn.
-So, as far as clothes are concerned: wear whatever you like that makes you comfortable —just no jammies.
+So, as far as clothes are concerned: wear whatever you like that makes you comfortable —even jammies!
 If jeans and cowboy boots are your thing — go ahead.
 Some people feel they should be dressed their best because you never know who you will meet, especially with agents and publishers hanging around.
 I suppose there is merit in that.
 One man I met at a California conference always wore a suit and tie.
 He didn’t get an agent but I did and I was dressed in jeans and a sweatshirt.

-- What to bring: Do bring pens, pencils, your laptop —and make yourself business cards!!!!!
-The nametag we will have for you has a space behind your name where you can have them readily at hand, and give a lot of them out. (you can also place the ones you receive in the back as well.
+Do bring pens, pencils, your laptop —and make yourself business cards!!!!!
+The name tag we will have for you has a space behind your name where you can have them readily at hand, and give a lot of them out. (you can also place the ones you receive in the back as well.
 Just remember to remove them at the end of each day so you have room to collect more the next day) At any given conference I have attended I have given out at least 50-100 and I still keep in touch with a lot of those same people, including my agent.

 If you have allergies, dietary restrictions, medical problems, disabilities etc.

 We are here to make your stay with us as enjoyable and safe and as healthy as possible.

 Holiday Inn has a huge parking lot and it’s free!